mpaiva/ar-corner/README.md

 - [__Step 5__](#) - Add a camera view.
 - [__Step 6__](#) - Add tracking marker and 3d model into scene
 - [__Step 7__](#) - Add object interaction

+## Conclusion
+There's a lot to learn, but the bottom line for me is that this is simpler than I had originally expected.

+Please contribute to this repository by forking and sending pull-requests.

++++